-optional re equests the client certificate and verifies it if the certificate is present. optional_no_ca re equests the client certificate but does not require it to be signed by a trusted CA ertificate.
-This is intended for the use in cases when a service that is external a Angie performs the actual certificate verification.
+optional requests the client certificate and verifies it if the certificate is present. optional_no_ca requests the client certificate but does not require it to be signed by a trusted CA certificate.
+This is intended for the use in cases when a service that is external to Angie performs the actual certificate verification.